The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

 Q: Everyone talks about Banh Mi Phuong.
 Is it really the best?

-Phuong is very good.
-But it's become a tourist line.
-I eat banh mi at Madam Khanh on Tran Cao Van Street — she's been making banh mi longer than Phuong and doesn't have a 30-person queue.
-Her "Queen" banh mi with pate, roast pork, fried egg, and fresh herbs is 30,000 VND ($1.20).
+Phuong is genuinely very good — but it has become a tourist line.
+The locals' move is Madam Khanh on Tran Cao Van Street, who has been making banh mi longer than Phuong and doesn't come with a 30-person queue.
+Her "Queen" banh mi — pate, roast pork, fried egg, and fresh herbs — runs 30,000 VND ($1.20).
 Better than Phuong?
-That's a war I won't start.
-But she's in the conversation.
+That's a war best left unstarted.
+But she's firmly in the conversation.

-For cao lau — Hoi An's signature noodle dish — skip the tourist restaurants on Bach Dang and go to the Central Market (Cho Hoi An) on Tran Phu.
-The food stalls inside the market sell cao lau for 30,000-35,000 VND ($1.20-1.40).
-The noodles are thicker and chewier than the restaurant versions because the market vendors use the traditional preparation with water from the Ba Le Well (the only well whose water supposedly gives cao lau its correct texture).
+For cao lau — Hoi An's signature noodle dish — skip the tourist restaurants on Bach Dang and head to the Central Market (Cho Hoi An) on Tran Phu.
+The food stalls inside sell cao lau for 30,000-35,000 VND ($1.20-1.40).
+The noodles come out thicker and chewier than the restaurant versions because the market vendors use the traditional preparation with water from the Ba Le Well — the only well whose water supposedly gives cao lau its correct texture.

 Q: What about com ga?

-Com ga Hoi An (chicken rice) at Ba Buoi on Phan Chu Trinh Street.
-She's been making this one dish since the 1960s.
-Turmeric-infused rice, shredded chicken, pickled papaya, fresh herbs, and a watery nuoc mam dipping sauce.
+Com ga Hoi An (chicken rice) belongs to Ba Buoi on Phan Chu Trinh Street.
+She's been making this one dish since the 1960s: turmeric-infused rice, shredded chicken, pickled papaya, fresh herbs, and a watery nuoc mam dipping sauce.
 30,000 VND ($1.20).

 The line is long at lunch.
 Go at 10:30AM or 1:30PM.